Skip to main content

 Impulses (event triggers)

-Impulses are long-running services that listen for external events and launch StoryRuns when triggered.
+Impulses are long-running services that listen for external events and submit durable StoryTrigger requests.
+The controller resolves those requests into StoryRuns and records whether they were created, reused, or rejected.

 Interface